 Another notable thing is that Madison - Eaton is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Because of many things, Madison - Eaton is a great place for families with children to consider.
-First of all, many other families with children live here, making Madison - Eaton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Madison - Eaton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Madison - Eaton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Madison - Eaton’s overall crime rate is lower than average for the country.

 As is often the case in a small town, Madison - Eaton doesn't have a public transportation system that people use for their commute.

-The per capita income in Madison - Eaton in 2022 was $51,415, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
-This equates to an annual income of $205,660 for a family of four.
+The per capita income in Madison - Eaton in 2022 was $45,432, which is middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
+This equates to an annual income of $181,728 for a family of four.
+However, Madison - Eaton contains both very wealthy and poor people as well.

 The people who call Madison - Eaton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison - Eaton residents report their race to be White, followed by Asian.
-Important ancestries of people in Madison - Eaton include Irish, English, German, Scottish, and French.
+Important ancestries of people in Madison - Eaton include Irish, English, Italian, German, and Scottish.

 The most common language spoken in Madison - Eaton is English.
 Other important languages spoken here include Italian and French.